-Although adwords is way better in many of it’s cases, Bing did and still does offer me a ton of opportunities to experiment and provides a hell of a lot more leniency with ads.
-I’ve had many successful PPC campaigns through Bing which would never have seen the light of day through adwords.
+Although Google Ads is way better in many of it’s cases, Bing did and still does offer me a ton of opportunities to experiment and provides a hell of a lot more leniency with ads.
+I’ve had many successful PPC campaigns through Bing which would never have seen the light of day through Adwords.

 Had I only depended on Adwords, I would be missing out on tons of profits and vise versa.
 The point is that you absolutely have to utilize both places for the best results.
 Though they are different, 95% of all the same successful methods I personally use work for both organizations meaning you can run the same successful ad via both places and earn a good CTR and profit.